Do Red Cherry Shrimp eat brown algae?

 Hands down the best green and brown algae eaters are nerite snails

 Certain fish species are also known for their algae-eating abilities.
-Otocinclus catfishOpens in a new tab., for example, are small, peaceful fish that can be a great addition to a community tank.
+Otocinclus catfish, for example, are small, peaceful fish that can be a great addition to a community tank.
 They are voracious algae eaters and can help control algae growth on surfaces and plants.

 Siamese Algae Eaters are another fish species recognized for their algae-eating prowess.
 They are particularly effective against black beard algae, a type of algae that can be challenging to control.